 The next phase of work will involve an induced polarization (IP) geophysical study, to aid in the better definition of drill targets and the possible identification of high-angle faults associated with jasperoids and expected pyrite-stibnite mineralization at depth.
-This is expected to be carried out later in 2013.
-A drill program is tentatively planned for early 2014, dependent on IP results and once all the necessary permits have been received.
+This is expected to be carried out in early 2014.
+Dependent on the IP results and once all the necessary permits have been received, a drill program is tentatively planned for mid- to late-2014, to drill-test the inferred high-angle normal fault, considered to be controlling mineralization.